Run the Alps Underground Guide to UTMB® Week in Chamonix

 How hard is it to find a place?

 Run the Alps: Hard.
 You should start right after you’ve found out you’ve gotten into the race of your choice.
+The better apartments and chalets are often booked a year in advance.

 I’m flying in.
 What’s the best airport?